Not Counting You

 "Not Counting You" is a song written and recorded by American country music artist Garth Brooks.
 It was released in January 1990 as the third single from his album Garth Brooks.
 It peaked at #2 in the United States, while it was a number-one in Canada.
-According to "The Garth Brooks Story" T.V. special, this was the first song Garth Brooks ever recorded.
+According to "The Garth Brooks Story" TV special, this was the first song Brooks ever recorded.

 Content

 The song is an up-tempo song accompanied largely by fiddles.
 The song's narrator tells his ex-lover that not counting her, no woman has ever made him so blue, nor made him feel bad in any way.